firecmsco/firecms/website/blog/2022-11-20-cms_comparison.md

 Firebase features, like authentication, hosting, functions, etc. No other CMS can offer this.

-Check the comparison table below to see which APIs are provided by each CMS.

 ## Cloud based or self-hosted

 The last thing to consider is whether you want a cloud based CMS or a